matthewcook333/AnimatedArt-notebook/November 16.md

 you need to make, what implementation issue are you trying to solve, or how are you evaluating your design and implementation?**

+I would say the biggest issue right now moving forward will be how to implement this.
+I have a general idea of how the animations work in SpriteKit, and have it where I can have the user click a button to rotate, as well as draw a path (though still not moving along the path), so I will have to do a lot more implementation work.
+Design-wise, I would say overall I am content with what I have, though I would be happy to hear suggestions/criticisms/concerns for what I have in mind!

 **What questions do you have for your critique partners?
 How can they best help you?**

+Do the current set of animations/commands seem interesting enough to you?
+Is there something you see missing that you would love to have if you were making your own creation?
+If you have experience in iOS development, do you have particular suggestions for design choices/things to use for my project?

 **How much time did you spend on the project this week?
 If you're working in a team, how did you share the labor?**